 “This year, the United States Citizenship and Immigration Services issued a notice that it intended to terminate a program intended to support our veterans, known as the Filipino World War II Veterans Parole Program,” Taguba said in his piece.
 “The same government that recognized the ‘bravery, valor, and dedication’ of the Filipino World War II veterans and announced that it was ‘forever indebted’ to them is now turning its back on them once more.”

 The parole program, which was announced by former President Barrack Obama in 2014, allows family members of Filipino WWII veterans who have approved I-130 family-based petitions to enter the country as they wait for their visas to become available.

-However, on Aug.
-2, the USCIS announced the termination, citing individuals were able to “skip the line and bypass the proper channels established by Congress” as the reason.
+, the USCIS announced the termination, citing individuals were able to “skip the line and bypass the proper channels established by Congress”

 “With the termination of these programs, these individuals will no longer be permitted to wait in the United States for their family-based green card to become available, consistent with the rules that apply to the rest of the world,” the announcement continued.